More Anti-Singleness Bias From Southern Baptist Al Mohler – Despite the Bible Says It Is Better Not To Marry

 I believe Mohler has several other obnoxious articles against singleness at his blog, that is but one.

-Some of Mohler’s contentions about married people living longer and being happier have been refuted by Bella DePaulo; please see these sites:
+Some of Mohler’s contentions about married people living longer and being happier have been refuted by Bella DePaulo (and by others); please see these sites:

 Jesus Christ explicitly taught that placing marriage, “traditional family,” and pro-creating above the family of God is sin, and it is also misplaced, and it needlessly excludes singles (the never married adults, the divorced, the widows and widowers), and those without flesh and blood family-